Falcon Heavy launch kicks off amazing 2018 space lineup

 We will have to wait until the end of 2020, at least, for Hayabusa2's return with its sample cargo, but in the mean time, the data the spacecraft sends back will help us learn more about these remnants from the solar system's formation.

-NASA’s Parker Solar Probe launches - July 31 to August 19
+NASA’s Parker Solar Probe launches - Currently, August 11

 The Parker Solar Probe is expected to launch sometime this summer, on a mission to "touch the Sun".